Spousal Abuse Accusation Defense in Visalia and Fresno and Bakersfield

 While many people might think that the suspect in these specific cases is always male, this is simply not the case.
 In fact, police officers have recently started to see more and more female defendants in spousal abuse cases.

 Whatever your situation, contact the Martens & Brusseau Law Corporation for strong defense solutions.

 Because there are varying degrees of domestic violence offenses, law enforcement officials must be able to use their trained judgment in order to correctly charge a suspect.
 More common than any other charge, California Penal Code 243 (e)(1) is typically issued for specific situations that involve domestic battery where the suspect consciously uses violent force against their significant other.

-In regards to California Penal Code 234(e)(1), the term "significant other" can be used to describe both heterosexual and homosexual relationships as both are considered to be the same under the California law.
+In regards to California Penal Code 234(e)(1), the term "significant other" can be used to describe both heterosexual and homosexual relationships as both are considered to be the same under California law.

 The Difference Between Penal Code 243(e)(1) & Other Penal Codes